RussOakham/wanderlust-recipes/testing.md

 ![Performance Score](assets/validation/google-lighthouse-audit/SEO.PNG)

 The two driving factors in the low SEO score are 'uncrawlable links' and 'robots.txt is not valid'.
 The uncrawable links are the pagination links on the recipes page, which are auto-generated by flask-pagination.
-These links are not necessarily needed for crawling, as a properly optimised robots.txt file will ensure each individual recipe page (recipe-details) would be crawled by search engines.
+These links are not necessarily needed for crawling, as a properly optimised robots.txt file will ensure each recipe page (recipe-details) would be crawled by search engines.

 The invalid robots.txt is being flagged, as no robots.txt file has been created.
-The purpose of a robots.txt file to provide search engines information on your site and directions of how to crawl tyour pages.
-If this project were for commercial or public purposes, a optimised robots.txt file would be an important inclusion.
+The purpose of a robots.txt file to provide search engines information on your site and directions on how to crawl your pages.
+If this project were for commercial or public purposes, an optimised robots.txt file would be an important inclusion.

 However, as this is a personal project, not meant for discovery on search engines, no robots.txt should be created.